spremotely/SiteMapTools/README.md

 // for parsing
 var siteMap = SiteMap.Parse(File.ReadAllTest("yoursitemap.xml"));

-// for pasing from website by direct url var siteMap = SiteMap.Scrap("https://www.sitemaps.org/sitemap.xml");
+// for parsing from website by direct url var siteMap = SiteMap.Scrap("https://www.sitemaps.org/sitemap.xml");

 // you can transform site map to hierarchical object with: